Small Business Health Care Tax Credit Questions and Answers: Who Gets the Tax Credit

 - An employer may claim the credit for two-consecutive taxable years, beginning with the first taxable year in or after 2014 in which the eligible small employer attaches a Form 8941, Credit for Small Employer Health Insurance Premiums, to its income tax return, or in the case of a tax-exempt eligible small employer, attaches a Form 8941 to the Form 990-T, Exempt Organization Business Income Tax Return.

 - Cost-of-living adjustments are made to the average annual wage phaseout amounts.
 (The credit is phased out gradually when average annual wages exceed certain amounts.)

 Q: What if an eligible small employer’s 2014 health plan year is not the same as its 2014 taxable year?
 Can the employer still claim the credit for the entire 2014 taxable year?

-Example: Employer is an eligible small employer and a calendar year taxpayer.
-Employer’s health plan year runs from July 1, 2014 through June 30, 2015.
-Employer offers a QHP to its employees on the SHOP Exchange on July 1, 2014.
+Example: The employer is an eligible small employer and a calendar year taxpayer.
+The employer’s health plan year runs from July 1, 2014 through June 30, 2015.
+The employer offers a QHP to its employees on the SHOP Marketplace on July 1, 2014.
 If, from Jan.
-1, 2014, through June 30, 2014, the employer has been offering coverage to its employees under the rules applicable to years before 2014, then employer may count premiums paid on behalf of each employee enrolled in coverage for the entire 2014 taxable year, even though employer did not offer coverage through a SHOP Exchange for the first six months of 2014.
+1, 2014, through June 30, 2014, the employer has been offering coverage to its employees under the rules applicable to years before 2014, then the employer may count premiums paid on behalf of each employee enrolled in coverage for the entire 2014 taxable year, even though the employer did not offer coverage through a SHOP Marketplace for the first six months of 2014.

-For a detailed description of transition rule applicable to the SHOP Exchange, see §1.45R-3(i) of the proposed regulations.
+For a detailed description of transition rule applicable to the SHOP Marketplace, see §1.45R-3(i) of the proposed regulations.